Metropolis–Hastings algorithm: Formal derivation

 Provided that specified conditions are met, the empirical distribution of saved states $x_0, \ldots, x_T$ will approach $P(x)$.
 The number of iterations ($T$) required to effectively estimate $P(x)$ depends on the number of factors, including the relationship between $P(x)$ and the proposal distribution and the desired accuracy of estimation.
 For distribution on discrete state spaces, it has to be of the order of the autocorrelation time of the Markov process.
+An accessible account of the convergence theory for Metropolis–Hastings is given in.

 It is important to notice that it is not clear, in a general problem, which distribution $g(x' \mid x)$ one should use or the number of iterations necessary for proper estimation; both are free parameters of the method, which must be adjusted to the particular problem in hand.